Home 9 Lion

 A molecular study of ancient fossils suggests the Panthera species could have begun as long ago as 2 to 3 million years, but the clearest and most abundant fossilized evidence dates from Europe, Siberia, and Alaska about 500,000 years ago, where the enormous Cave Lion (Panthera leo fossilis) roamed.
 The Cave Lion is a quarter larger than today’s lions and had a territory of immense proportions.
 Since then, it evolved into what is known as the true Cave Lion (Panthera leo spelaea), which, during the last 60,000 years, became extinct, probably due to a combination of climate change and over-hunting by humans.

-The American lion
+The American Lion

 the American lionThe American lion (Panthera leo atrox) lived in Central America and halfway down the South American continent.
 It is thought to be the largest lion to have ever lived, standing five feet tall and measuring 11½ feet from nose to tail.
 It weighed about 700 to 800 pounds.
 This big cat’s brain-to-body size was larger than that of any known modern cat.